HITsz-TMG/Awesome-Large-Multimodal-Reasoning-Models/README.md

 By addressing these dimensions, future models could achieve human-like contextual adaptability, bridging the gap between isolated task performance and generalized, real-world problem-solving.

+## Acknowledge
+This project was conducted under the leadership of Professor Hu Baotian' TMG Group from the Institute of Computing and Intelligence, HITsz.
+We express sincere gratitude for the valuable contributions of all faculty and students involved in this work.

+We welcome the community to contribute to the development of this survey, and we will regularly update it to reflect the latest research.

+Please feel free to submit issues or contact us via email at liyunxin987@163.com.

 ## Citation
 If you find this work useful for your research, please cite our paper:
 ```bibtex